 Effective August 1, 2014, the Company entered into a 4-year lease for additional office and manufacturing space in Somerset, New Jersey terminating on July 31, 2018.
 The lease contains escalating rental payments.
 The Company has the option to extend the term for two periods of two years each.
 The Company had exercised both renewal options with last one exercised in 2020 for additional three years expiring on August 31, 2023.
 The base rent is currently approximately \$106 per year, which reflects an annual 3% escalation factor.
-Effective November 1, 2023, the Company factor.
+Effective November 1, 2023, the Company further extended the lease for additional 3-years.
 There is no renewal option available under the lease.
 The base rent is currently approximately \$108 per year, which reflects an annual 4% escalation factor.